Make-School-Courses/FEW-1.1-Web-Foundations/02-HTML-Strategies/README.md

 # HTML Strategies

-HTML is a language of structure, as such it's open to interpretation.
+HTML is a language of structure, as such, it's open to interpretation.
 You can decide the structure you want to create.
-While writing HTML with the correct syntax will always work, writing HTML with a strategy will make your work look more profesional, allow your work to interface with the world through improved search and other processes.
+While writing HTML with the correct syntax will always work, writing HTML with a strategy will make your work look more professional, allow your work to interface with the world through improved search and other processes.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Use organizational elements
 1. Markup documents with sectional tags